paulmars/paulmars.github.com/_posts/2012-11-16-shell-gamification.md

 I needed immediately feedback of when I should have used an alias but forgot to.
 But, more important than that, I didn't want to be distracted by anything flashy.
 The notification must be small and persistent.

-So I wrote some code.
-It needed to do the following
+I boiled down the feature set to this:

 * look at the aliases I current have defined
 * look at the last command I executed